 At this time, you’re better off at more traditional accommodations near the park on your White Sands National Park tour.

-What city is closest to White Sands National Park?
 Alamogordo is the city closest to White Sands National Park.
 It’s only about 15 minutes from Alamogordo to White Sands, so it’s close enough to return to the park for programs like Full Moon Night.

 We’ve stayed at the Holiday Inn Express & Suites in town.
 Alamogordo has a lot of chain properties for you to choose from, but they’re not all well-reviewed.
 This one is a popular option for a comfortable stay.
-While it wasn’t the cheapest option in the area, this seemed like a place I should drop a few more dollars in for a good night’s rest.

 Check out more options for accommodations in Alamogordo on the map below:

-Is White Sands National Park worth seeing?
+White Sands National Park is worth seeing.

-White Sands National Park is worth seeing for its sparkling white sands and the opportunities to go sand sledding on one of its many dunes.
+Those sparkling white sands and the opportunities to go sand sledding on one of its many dunes reward travelers who make the journey out here.

 It’s also an easy add-on if you’re already on a New Mexico road trip, especially if you have your heart set on that giant pistachio.
 I know I did.